simpleviewinc/keg-hub/README.md

 # Keg CLI
-Commands for running the Keg
+Commands for running taps, and other keg related tasks

 ### Setup